Why is it Sometimes Necessary to “Revise” or “Correct” a Previous Facelift?

 The decision to revise a facelift is a deeply personal choice.
-There are many reasons why someone may feel dissatisfied with a previous facelift but one of the main reasons is that they are simply unhappy or unsatisfied with the previous surgeon’s work.
-In fact, patients with a poorly performed facelift may feel that they’re in worse condition than they were before they had cosmetic surgery.
+There are many reasons why someone may feel dissatisfied with a previous facelift, but one of the main reasons is that they are simply unhappy or unsatisfied with the previous surgeon’s work.
 The good news, however, is that many facelifts that fell short of their intended goals can be improved upon via corrective plastic surgery.

 One of the more frequent requests at our office in the San Francisco Bay Area is for revision or corrective facelift: to fix, or improve upon, a previous surgeon’s work.
 Here are just some of the reasons that our patients give us for the need to revise a previous facelift: